spryker/spryker-docs/docs/acp/user/intro-to-acp/aop-security-assessment.md

 ## Threat modeling

-Spryker will conduct threat modeling to identify and prioritize potential threats to a system and determine the value that potential mitigations would have in reducing or neutralizing those threats for commercially distributed apps through the AOP apps catalog.
+Spryker will conduct threat modeling to identify and prioritize potential threats to a system and determine the value that potential mitigations would have in reducing or neutralizing those threats for commercially distributed apps through the ACP apps catalog.
 The threat model document will be shared in a PDF, Word or HTML format and will contain the following information:

-- How data flows through a system to identify where the AOP application might be attacked.
+- How data flows through a system to identify where the ACP application might be attacked.
-- Document as many potential threats to the AOP app (PBC) as possible.
+- Document as many potential threats to the ACP app (PBC) as possible.
 - Security controls that may be put in place to reduce the likelihood or impact of a potential threat.

 During threat modeling, the following list of risks and threat libraries sources are recommended to define the possible threats an application might be facing: